 Our Funding Partnerships team’s goal is to build mutually rewarding relationships with funding partners.
 These include grant making organisations as well as philanthropic individuals.

 The team secures vital income for important projects that depend wholly on voluntary income.
-From a prospective donor’s point of view, this offers the satisfaction of being able to support the area of work of most interest to them, with the knowledge that the donation is making an important contribution to improve the lives of people with learning disability.
+For prospective donors, this offers the satisfaction of being able to support the area of work of most interest to them, with the knowledge that the donation is making an important contribution to improve the lives of learning disabled adults.

 Examples of Hft projects that are wholly dependent on fundraised income:

-The FCSS is a free national service providing invaluable information and support to family carers of people with learning disabilities or autism.
+The FCSS is a free national service providing invaluable information and support to family carers of learning disabled and autistic adults.

-Luv2meetU supports people with learning disabilities and autism to develop friendships and relationships, widening their circle of friends, and helping to prevent isolation.
+Luv2meetU supports learning disabled and autistic adults to develop friendships and relationships, widening their circle of friends, and helping to prevent isolation.

 To ensure that facilities meet the changing needs of the people we support, we have an ongoing capital development programme that supports both the expansion of our services, and the relocation of our existing services, creating new services where required.